 Now the point is that how the children affected by surroundings?

 Bronfenbrenner explained that how these individuals or groups interact with a child will definitely affect how the child grows.
 Likewise, how the child reacts to the people will affect how they treat the child in return.
-Physical development starts in the Microsystem like practising pencil grip.
+Physical development starts in the Microsystem like practicing pencil grip.
 Language development, in which vocabulary growth will increase.
 Social development and self-esteem, which develop in playgroup.

 Also Read: Insight Learning